What to see and do in one of the world’s most vibrant and diverse cities

 I feel uniquely positioned to tell you why you should spend a weekend in Toronto.
-I lived most of my life here before moving to Denver in 2010.
-I’ve returned every year for the last ten, and make a point to enjoy it as a visitor would, visiting its famous attractions and exploring its vibrant neighbourhoods.
-Things that locals might not notice or appreciate feel exciting for me.
-You should see me smile when the streetcar goes by.
+I lived most of my life here, before moving to Denver in 2010.
+I’ve returned every year for the last ten, and make a point to enjoy it as a visitor would.
+Things that locals might not notice or appreciate are fun for me.
+Cue my excitement at the streetcar rumbling by.

-I began keeping a “Toronto list” for my U.S. friends who asked for advice on touring my home city.
-It got a bit unwieldy so I’ve streamlined the list into this guide – my recommended things to see and do in one of my favourite cities, whether for a weekend or a week.
+I began keeping a “Toronto list” for my American friends who asked for advice on touring my home city.
+It got a bit unwieldy so I’ve streamlined that list into this guide — my recommended things to see and do in one of my favorite cities, whether for a weekend or a week.

-Rather than give you a specific itinerary, I am listing my recommendations; you can customize your itinerary based on what’s most of interest and explore the city at a pace that feels right for you.
-Toronto, like most of the world’s great cities is best explored by visiting its attractions and also taking time to just wander around the city streets.
-It has a wonderful transit system (subways, streetcars and buses) but I recommend you also spend time walking between attractions; you’ll see more that way.
+Rather than give you a specific itinerary, I list my top recommendations; you can customize your itinerary based on what’s most of interest and explore the city at a pace that feels right for you.
+Toronto, like most of the world’s great cities, is best explored by visiting attractions and also taking time to just wander around the city streets.
+It has a wonderful transit system (subways, streetcars and buses), but I recommend you also walk from place to place if weather permits.
+You’ll see more that way

 When to Visit Toronto